 Stroke Mimics Treated with tPA

-The second reason to be concerned about mimics is that a significant number of these misdiagnosed patients are mistakenly treated with a thrombolytic agent.
+The second reason to be concerned about mimics is that a significant number of these misdiagnosed patients are mistakenly treated with interventional stroke therapies such as a thrombolytic agent.
 The rate of treatment of stroke mimics with IV tPA ranges from 1.4% to 16.7%; these rates vary due to different definitions and diagnoses of stroke and stroke mimic.
 The vital question for the acute care physician is whether thrombolytics are harmful in the patient with a stroke mimic.
 The risk of symptomatic intracranial hemorrhage remains a real and potentially dangerous complication of IV tPA.
 A large study showed symptomatic intracranial hemorrhage rates of up to 1.0% in mimics treated with IV tPA.
 Although this is less than the approximate 6% hemorrhage rate in stroke patients receiving thrombolytics, it remains a significant and possibly avoidable cause of morbidity and mortality.

 Differentiation is Difficult